Customizing Prefabricated Bookcases

-A basic meet your needs bookcase can be transformed into an anything but basic bookcase in a weekend.
+Basic meet-your-needs bookcases can be transformed into anything but a basic custom piece on a weekend.

 Storage is a universal need from office to home and beyond, and a stylish bookcase or bookcases meets that need and masters the built-in look.

-The search for a white prefab bookcase is not a daunting hunt- they are everywhere and affordable.
+It appears the search for a white prefab bookcase is not a daunting hunt- they’re everywhere and quite affordable.

 At almost 6′ feet tall and an affordable price point, this particular style bookcase is an inexpensive, no frills(yet) great foundation to build upon.

-The addition of molding and pre- primed embellishments to the top, base, and sides of the unit will set the designer wheels in motion.
+With the addition of molding and pre- primed embellishments to the top, base, and sides the unit will set the designer wheels in motion.

-It is amazing how decorative molding, trim, and accents will upgrade the bookcase to designer piece status.
+It’s amazing how decorative molding, trim, and accents upgrade the bookcase to custom status.

-Anchoring the bookcase(s) to the wall with “L” brackets will keep the bookcases(s) in place and prevent tipping over.
+Anchoring the bookcase(s) to the wall with “L” brackets keeps the bookcases(s) solidly in place while preventing the piece from tipping over.

 crown molding